-۱n SW er Choices Response Percent Respons Total 1 (Open-Ended Question 100.00% 4 1 Those claiming P.I.P OR disability allowance should have a standard allowance deducted from cour as the working but at a lower rate.
-Reason being those claiming these benefits are better off than those who are working part time hour credit income as much as £300 a month without any deductions at all.
-Part time workers working plu £350 per month have 60p deducted per pound earned plus a deduction in council tax support, so it those who have extra income in disability allowance should have a slight deduction in their council tax. rs with extra units 16 hours or would only see niversal more than 2 More benefits is not the answer, it would be much better to move people with disabilities to homes for they can be looked after. or disable peop ole where they can be looked after.
+Answer Choices Response Percent Total 1 C Open-Ended Question 100.00% 4 1 Those claiming P.I.P OR disability allowance should have a standard allowance deducted from cour as the working but at a lower rate. ncil tax suppor t the same Reason being those claiming these benefits are better off than those who are working part time hou credit income as much as £300 a month without any deductions at all.
+Part time workers working plu £350 per month have 60p deducted per pound earned plus a deduction in council tax support, so it those who have extra income in disability allowance should have a slight deduction in their council tax us 16 hours or would only see more than 2 Reason being those claiming these benefits are better off than those who are working part time hou credit income as much as £300 a month without any deductions at all.
+Part time workers working plu £350 per month have 60p deducted per pound earned plus a deduction in council tax support, so it us 16 hours or would only see ax support. more than em fair tha